adouis-srpn/RCAS_Pack/README.md

 This mod havn't any spill national secret.

-This content of mod all base every group student's fancy.
+This content of mod all base every group student's imagine.

 Finally, hint